jdkohn/cs342-group-picker/README.md

 A Python program created by Matthew Brecher (mbb40) and Jacob Kohn (jk363) which assigns groups to topics for CS342.

+# Requirements

+All the requirements are in the `requirements.txt` file.
+To install them run `pip install -r requirements.txt` in the terminal.

 # Input format

 The program reads line-by-line from the file groups.txt.
 An example of this file is included in the repository.